New Jersey Trust Attorneys

 The beneficiary is someone who will receive something upon distribution of the trust.
 A beneficiary can be a person, company, charity, or even a pet.
 There must be at least one beneficiary for you to create a valid trust.
 However, you can have as many as you want and direct the distribution of assets in any way you desire.
 For example, if you want your children and grandchildren to split 50 percent while your alma mater receives the rest, you can do that.
 You can place restrictions on the funds given to your alma mater, assuming it is a legal restriction, such as the funds only being allowed to be used for scholarships or building a new workout facility.

 Are you interested in learning if a trust is right for you?
-If so, contact the experienced estate planning attorneys at Choi Law Firm by calling 201-482-4825 or contacting us online for a confidential consultation.
-Choi Law Firm will take the time to understand your situation and establish a trust that aligns with your needs and wishes.
+If so, contact our experienced trust lawyers in Bergen County, NJ at the Choi Law Firm by calling 888-501-5876 or contacting us online for a confidential consultation.
+We will take the time to understand your situation and establish a trust that aligns with your needs and wishes.

 “I always felt that they were genuinely fighting for me; truly looking out for my best interests."